-Notes.
-The Plan allows the Claims in those amounts.
-As discussed below, the Plan proposes to 1 reinstate the Junior Notes and to preserve their legal, contractual, and equitable rights intact.
-2 The Junior Notes are currently held by Fremont General Financing I ("Fremont General Financing").
-3 4 a statutory business trust that was formed under Delaware law pursuant to an Amended and Restated 5 Declaration of Trust of Fremont General Financing I dated March 6, 1996 (the "Fremont General 6 Financing Declaration of Trust").
-Fremont General Financing is a wholly-owned subsidiary of the 7 Debtor that was formed as a special purpose financing entity to hold the Junior Notes as its sole asset.
-8 In 1996, Fremont General Financing issued and sold approximately \$100 million of 9% Trust 9 Originated Preferred Securities ("TOPrS") in a public offering, which represented preferred 10 11 undivided beneficial interests in the assets of Fremont General Financing (i.e., the Junior Notes).
-The 12 Debtor made payments on account of the Junior Notes to Fremont General Financing, and then 13 Fremont General Financing would in turn distribute those payments to holders of TOPrS.
-Pursuant to 14 the terms of the Fremont General Financing Declaration of Trust, Fremont General Financing I was 15 to terminate in the event that the Debtor filed for bankruptcy.
-New World does not believe that a 16 provision for termination on the filing of a bankruptcy may be enforced by the Trustee.
-For that and 17 other reasons, the New World Plan reinstates the TOPrS and with such treatment, leaves the 18 19 contractual rights of the Holders thereof and of Junior Notes unimpaired.
+Financing"), a statutory business trust that was formed under Delaware law pursuant to an Amended and Restated Declaration of Trust of Fremont General Financing I dated March 6, 1996 (the "Fremont General Financing Declaration of Trust").
+Fremont General Financing is a wholly-owned subsidiary of the Debtor that was formed as a special purpose financing entity to hold the Junior Notes as its sole asset.
+In 1996, Fremont General Financing issued and sold approximately \$100 million of 9% Trust Originated Preferred Securities or TOPrS in a public offering, which represented preferred undivided beneficial interests in the assets of Fremont General Financing (i.e., the Junior Notes).
+The Debtor made payments on account of the Junior Notes to Fremont General Financing, and then Fremont General Financing would in turn distribute those payments to holders of TOPrS.
+Pursuant to the terms of the Fremont General Financing Declaration of Trust, Fremont General

+Financing I was to terminate in the event that the Debtor filed for bankruptcy.
+New World does not believe that a provision for termination on the filing of a bankruptcy may be enforced by the Trustee.
+For that and other reasons relating to the effect of non-monetary defaults on reinstatement, unless the Holders of the TOPrS elect to receive New Notes and Common Stock, the New World Plan reinstates the TOPrS and with such treatment, leaves the contractual rights of the Holders thereof and of the Junior Notes unimpaired.